Learn and explore northern environmental issues.

 - undertake at least 50% of the work at Yukon University

 - maintain a cumulative GPA of 2.0 (C average)

-NOTE: NOST core courses, ENVS cores courses and NOST electives may be used as open electives provided all other requirements have been met.
-Course selection should be done in consultation with a Program Advisor.
+- NOST and ENST/PHED core courses and other NOST electives may be used as open electives provided all other requirements have been met.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.